pulp/pulp-operator/staging_docs/user/guides/common_issues.md

 ### **I created a new PulpRestore CR, but the restore procedure is not running again.
 Checking the operator logs I found the message "*PulpRestore lock ConfigMap found.
 No restore procedure will be executed!*"**

 After the Operator finishes executing a restore procedure it creates a `ConfigMap` called *`restore-lock`*.
-This `ConfigMap` is used to control the restore reconciliation loop and avoid it ovewriting all files or `Secrets` with data from an old backup.
+This `ConfigMap` is used to control the restore reconciliation loop and avoid it overwriting all files or `Secrets` with data from an old backup.
 If you still want to run the restore, just delete the *`restore-lock`* `ConfigMap` and recreate the PulpRestore CR.